 Deposits redeemable at notice (1.226) are non-transferable deposits without any agreed maturity which cannot be converted into currency without a period of prior notice, before the expiry the conversion into currency is not possible or possible only with a penalty.
-They also include savings deposits or yield deposits which, although perhaps legally withdrawable on demand, would be subject to penalties and restrictions such as restrictive drawing provisions according to national practice.
+They include deposits which, although perhaps legally withdrawable on demand, would be subject to penalties and restrictions according to national practice, and investment accounts without period of notice or agreed maturity, but which contain restrictive drawing provisions.
 Non-transferable deposits subject to substantial penalties are classified in maturity category up to 3 months and investment accounts subject to withdrawal restrictions in maturity category over 3 months and up to two years.